 Raspberries are a favorite summertime fruit produced by perennial bushes that are easy to grow and maintain.
 Unfortunately, soft fruit goes bad quickly and only lasts a short time in stores.
 So, the best thing to do is grow your own at home!

 Plants naturally flourish in cooler climates, and through a century of cultivates and crosses several varieties are suitable for a range of hardiness zones.
 Good site selection, a bit of pruning, and soil amending results in healthy raspberry beds that fruit for decades!

 Raspberry patches are a source of flower nectar for pollinators and serve as effective property boundaries.
-Berries are rich in vitamin C, manganese, flavonoids and antioxidants.
-They are a perfect ingredient for desserts and salads!
+They have a sweet-tart flavor and are rich in vitamin C, manganese, flavonoids, and antioxidants.
+The perfect ingredient for desserts and salads, if you ask us!

 - Select a variety suitable to your climate